-I made some pizza last night that turned out to be amazing, if I do say so myself!
+We made some pizza last night that turned out to be amazing, if I do say so myself!
 I had the dough proofing all day.

 I love the feel of good dough, the feel is an amazing thing to behold!

-I topped it with homemade tomato sauce, then a layer of chopped fresh basil, followed by mushrooms, green onions, salami, feta cheese, fresh chopped cilantro, pepperoncini peppers, green olives, and mozzarella cheese.
+For my pizza, I topped it with homemade tomato sauce, then a layer of chopped fresh basil, followed by mushrooms, green onions, salami, feta cheese, fresh chopped cilantro, pepperoncini peppers, green olives, and mozzarella cheese.

 A very satisfying pizza that everyone loved.